yvesbou/uni-v2-clone/README.md

 If plotted one can see that the price impact is stronger the more the $x$ , $y$ pair is pushed out of balance.

+This innovation allowed to spin up liquid markets for thousands of tokens with one requirement: attention.

 # Swap

 Swapping needs slippage protection because transactions are public to sophisticated actors which can extract value from the un-finalised transactions by buying before them and sell them with a worse price.
 This is why users can specify the exact amount in (which they pay) or the exact amount out (which they receive).
-In Uniswap V2 this computation is part of the Router, in this version it's part of the pool implementation itself.
+In Uniswap V2 this computation is part of the Router, in this code repository it's part of the pool implementation itself.

 ## Amount In (`swapIn`)